Skip to main content

 • replayability

-• “Also, sometimes the map will load a different path for you (this happened on the gas chamber map, I believe it was).
-We took a different path than I was used to because the path we usually took wasn't there.
-Anyhow, there is tons of replayability and depth as it is now, and it's only going to get better in the future.”
+• “Also, sometimes the map will load a different path for you (this happened on the Gas Chamber map, I believe).
+We took a different path than usual because the path we usually took wasn't there.
+There is tons of replayability and depth as it is now, and it's only going to get better in the future.”

 • “Would recommend this game to anyone who likes third-person shooters, tame monetization for a free-to-play game, and great replayability.”